michael-mcmasters/command-line-calculator/README.md

 # command-line-calculator

+Made with Node.
 A simple calculator that you can run in the terminal.

 ## Download
 ```